-I have been revising and tweaking this article every time there’s a mass shooting in the news.
-It has become a very sad and depressing thing to constantly bump the date on this content, knowing that it will simply fall on deaf ears until a member of congress reads it.
+I originally wrote this article in summer 2016, and have been revising and tweaking it every time there’s a mass shooting in the news.
+This has been a lot lately.
+It has become a very sad and depressing thing to constantly bump the date on this content, knowing that it will simply fall on deaf ears again and again.
+Some days it feels as though the value our country puts on human life is so very little.
+It gets harder and harder to convince myself that there is still good in our society, but in the midst of these horrifying tragedies, the good still manages to emerge.

-I’m a long time responsible gun owner who, like most sensible people, want more controls on semi-automatic rifles – particularly, assault rifles.
+I’ve been a long time responsible gun owner, by the old definition of what that used to mean.
+Like a vast majority of them, I’ve wanted more controls on semi-automatic rifles – particularly, assault rifles, for a long time.
 Indeed, there’s Kool-Aid on both sides about assault weapons, and both have some questionable notions about them.
 The extreme left seems to have developed an irrational fear and hatred of all guns and the extreme right believes the only solution to guns are more guns.
-Consider this alternative perspective from someone who’s spent over 15 years shooting and smithing guns, obtained NRA certifications to supervise ranges and carry concealed weapons, and up until a few years ago – when I sold the rights to it – produced the #1 ballistics calculator in the App Store.
+Consider this alternative perspective from someone who’s spent over 15 years shooting and working on guns, obtained NRA certifications to supervise ranges and carry concealed weapons, and up until a few years ago – when I sold the rights to it – produced the #1 ballistics calculator in the App Store.

 Different From Any Other Rifle?

-In spite of the propaganda to the contrary, military rifles have quite different functional characteristics from your average rifle, and if they weren’t more deadly than a hunting rifle, there wouldn’t be such an abundance of rednecks running out to panic-buy them to overthrow their government or society some day, or defend against imaginary problems that we haven’t had in this country for over 130 years.
+So in spite of the propaganda to the contrary, military rifles have quite different functional characteristics from your average rifle, and if they weren’t more deadly than a hunting rifle, there wouldn’t be such a market for them among die-hard survivalists, anti-government militias, or misguided home defense users.
+If assault rifles weren’t so effective at killing, people wouldn’t rush out to panic buy them every time a democrat is elected, or any time there is civil unrest.

-Obviously I don’t hate guns, but I do hate that anyone can easily get access to a semi-automatic without going through some vetting.
+I don’t hate guns, but I do hate that anyone can get access to a semi-automatic rifle easier than they can get certain types of cold medicine.
 I don’t believe that having sensible controls on access to firearms constitutes tyranny.
 The nature of society will dictate how much control needs to be applied.
-Remember Ben Franklin (who gun owners love to misquote); “Only a virtuous people are capable of freedom.
+As Ben Franklin (who gun owners love to misquote) once said, “Only a virtuous people are capable of freedom.
 As nations become more corrupt and vicious, they have more need of masters.”
 Franklin would be rolling over in his grave if he saw the narrative of today’s NRA.
-It almost seems as we’ve been caught by surprise as how violent the United States has become compared to any other developed nation in the world.
+We’ve become so desensitized to how violent society in the United States has become, that many think this is the peaceful norm.
+Travel to any other civilized country, and you will be shocked to see what a peaceful people are really like.

 Many argue that assault rifles are statistically insignificant.
 It’s quite true, the number of people killed with rifles is much lower than handguns.
-What the statistics don’t show is the ratio of random homicides between handguns and rifles.
+What the statistics don’t show is the ratio of random mass homicides between handguns and rifles.
 Handguns are at the top of the list of homicides in general, but that gap is much narrower when you’re talking specifically about mass murders.
-When it comes to random domestic mass murders, more and more lately involve an assault rifle – and these random massacres are what we should be analyzing, not the majority of other homicides that have no bearing on the public at large.
+When it comes to random mass murders in the United States, not only do more and more lately involve an assault rifle, but the most heinous of all mass murders – those involving school children, public crowds, and other complete innocents – are almost exclusively committed with assault rifles.
+It is these random massacres that we should be analyzing, not the majority of other homicides that have no bearing on the public at large.

 The Assault Weapons Ban